 When the time comes to migrate to a new event management software, a lot rides on the event planners in charge of the logistics.
-With so much to think about in terms of functionality and growth, as well as making an impression on management, staff and attendees, EMS migration is no easy task.
+With so much to think about in terms of functionality and growth, as well as making an impression on management, staff, and attendees, an event management software migration is no easy task.

 Whether you’re considering leaving your current EMS or are looking to transition from Excel spreadsheets and manual processes, take the following steps to have an efficient and seamless migration.

 Migrating to a new event management software can bring a lot of excitement to your organization.
-As an event planner, you’ve likely found a new robust set of tools that fits well with your organization, saves you time, makes many processes more efficient, collects and organizes data, as well as brings your event technology experience to the next level.
+As an event professional, you’ve likely found a new robust set of tools that fit well with your organization, saves you time, make many processes more efficient, collects and organizes data, as well as bring your event technology experience to the next level.

 In this day in age, having technology that is customizable and scalable to your organization’s needs is essential, and that’s certainly true for event planners.
 Events and meetings vary in scope and complexity, therefore what one planner or meetings manager needs in an event management software (EMS) solution varies greatly.

 This is why it’s important to look at all of your options when thinking of migrating to a specific event management software provider.
 Make sure they provide a robust set of tools, customization options, and the ability to grow along with your organizational needs.
 Consider these steps to creating a custom integration with your upcoming EMS migration.